|Confederate spy Belle Boyd.|

 July 16, 1918 – During World War I, Army Pvt.
 Bryant W. Price of McKenzie, Ala. and Army soldier Joshua Lowe of Repton, Ala. “died from wounds.”

-July 16, 1918 - In Yekaterinburg, Russia, Czar Nicholas II and his family are executed by the Bolsheviks, bringing an end to the three-century-old Romanov dynasty.
+July 16, 1918 - In Yekaterinburg, Russia, Czar Nicholas II and his family were executed by the Bolsheviks, bringing an end to the three-century-old Romanov dynasty.